Maekawa Tamagusuku Village, Tamagusuku-mura, Okinawa.

 Please check rates and details directly with the companies in question if you need more recent info.

-Gyokusen-do is the second longest limestone cave in Japan.
-It is located in a cultural theme park with a villa and some huts, which is called Gyokusendo Kingdom Villa.
-In this park many Okinawan crafts and arts are shown, like glass blowing, pottery and textile dyeing.
+玉泉洞 (Gyokusen-do, Jade Spring Cave) is said to be the second-longest limestone cave in Japan.
+It is located in a cultural theme park with a villa and some huts, which is called おきなわワールド (Okinawa World).
+In this park many Okinawan crafts and arts are shown, like glassblowing, pottery and textile dyeing.
 The cave can only be visited together with the park, which is not really a drawback.

-A newest highlight of the cave are events called Doki Doki Makuratanken ("Scary Adventure").
-They are intended for elementary, middle school, and high school students, and are some kind of spelunking event.
+A highlight of the cave are events called Doki Doki Makuratanken ("Scary Adventure").
+They are intended for elementary, middle school, and high school students, and are some kind of cave trekking event.
 The entrance fee includes a full pass to the park, an eisa show (an Okinawa traditional style dance), exploring the cave in the dark using flashlights, and an outdoor barbeque.

 The cave is famous for its wealth of speleothems.
 They say there are over 1,000,000 stalactites, which is a really exceptional statement.
 We have no idea who may have counted this.
 20 years ago they said there are over 900,000 stalactites, stalagmites and pillars.
 Seeems the number of stalactites in the cave grows rapidly.

 Extraordinary formations are Bell of the Rising Dragon, a stalagmite located in Asia's Grand Hall.
 Another stalagmite, the Golden Cup, is 31 meters in girth, but only 2.5 m high.
 The Fountain of Happiness is an impressive rimstone pool.
 Being more than 5 km long Gyokusendo is the longest stalactite cave on Okinawa, and the second longest in Japan.